 - be technically achievable

 - consider the impact on affected communities, and

 - be economically responsible.

-We will make our final detailed recommendations on how best to decommission the Brent oil and gas field when we are confident the proposals are safe, technically achievable, environmentally sound and financially responsible.
+We have made detailed recommendations on how best to decommission the Brent oil and gas field and are confident that these proposals are safe, technically achievable, environmentally sound and financially responsible.

 Commemorating Brent History and its People

 The Brent Field first started production in 1976 and celebrated its 40th anniversary on 10 November 2016.
 In recognition of this significant milestone, we have commissioned: